 Give Motorola credit.
 They tried something different with the Moto X. It offered a smaller screen and sub-flagship specs but compensated with unique features.

 The Moto X’s Active Notifications and always-on Google Now stand as examples of how to do custom skins the right way.
 Motorola kept their device to near-stock status and added only useful features, something Samsung could learn from.

 Sadly, people ignored the Moto X. Poor sales and a lack of buzz forced the company to cut the price in hopes of attracting more users.

 Conversely, Motorola saw some success with the Moto G. Reviewers lauded it as the best low-end smartphone you can buy.

 The company has seen mixed success this year.
-With any luck it’ll get back on its feet and keeping giving us awesome ideas like Active Notifications.
+With any luck, it’ll get back on its feet and keep giving us awesome ideas like Active Notifications.